freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 Finally, open a PR for review.

-Once both your PRs to the CDN and News repo are merged, staff will create a couple more PRs to enable the new language and launch the site.
+Once both your PRs to the CDN and News repo have been approved, they can be merged.
+Deployment will be handled subsequently by the staff.